Inverse Problems with Learned Forward Operators: Data-driven model correction

 The proof of Theorem \ref{thm:conv-neighbourhood} relies on ensuring that the gradients \eqref{eqn:GradientFit} are pointing in the same direction to yield a descent direction with respect to the accurate functional.
-That is, we want to ensure that the angle is positive, i.e.,
+That is, we want to ensure that the angle between the approximate and the exact gradients is positive,

-where $\nabla^\dagger$ denotes the forward-adjoint correction given by the right-hand side of \eqref{eqn:GradientFit}.
-The experiments in \cite{lunz21} show that when this alignment is ensured during the minimisation then indeed on can observe a convergence to the same neighbourhood as with the accurate model, as illustrated in Figure \ref{fig:Conv_plots}, while it can be also observed that if a positive alignment can not be ensured the optimisation procedure will diverge (green line).
-We also note that plots show different training strategies for the model correction and in particular, a recursive training, which we discuss below, is necessary to ensure the fit for all iterates in Theorem \ref{thm:conv-neighbourhood} and hence convergence to the same neighbourhood.
-If this cannot be ensured we also observe that the decrease in the cost function stagnates.
+where $\nabla^\dagger$ is used to indicate that we compute a corrected gradient of $\mathcal{L}_\Theta(x)$ using the forward-adjoint correction given by the right-hand side of \eqref{eqn:GradientFit}.
+The experiments in \cite{lunz21} show that when this alignment is ensured during the minimisation then indeed one can observe convergence to the same neighbourhood as with the accurate model, while if a positive alignment is not ensured then the optimisation procedure will diverge.

+In~\cite{lunz21} it was proposed to use the so-called \textit{recursive} training to ensure this positive alignment.
+It requires running the iterations for every training image $x^i$ and adding the values of the forward operator and its adjoint along the trajectory to the training set.
+This can be very expensive computationally.